lawalsegun2025/forage_projects/README.md

 ---
 ## Cognizant Artificial Intelligence (Predicting Stock levels of product)

+This project was aimed at accurately predicting the stock levels of products

 This project involves 5 tasks;

 ### 1. Exploratory Data Analysys